Uptil recently, enterprises majorly invested in “legacy” business software model. According to Forrester Research -

 We all are aware of the increasing need to preserve our environment.
 Through cloud contact centers, the organizations get to do their bit.
 Since practically all the resources are shared and are available only when required, no resource is wasted.
 Apart from having many benefits as it is, this is another way through which organizations can give back to the environment and encourage sustainable development.

-For large enterprises, with complex business requirements and highly sensitive data, on-premise contact centers are still a much better choice.
+Cloud-based contact centers are here to stay.
+The current notion is that they are most suitable for SMEs Start-ups and for large enterprises, with complex business requirements and highly sensitive data, on-premise contact centers are still a much better choice.
 Having said that, the decision ultimately depends on your business requirements and the future prospects.